 1. Rapid Urbanisation and Population Expansion

 Kenya’s capital continues to attract professionals, entrepreneurs, and multinational businesses.
-As East Africa’s financial and technological hub, Nairobi experiences sustained demand for quality residential housing.
+This sustained demand fuels new residential developments across Nairobi.

 2. Expansion of Tech and Medical Corridors

-Key districts such as Parklands and Westlands are rapidly transforming into high-value residential zones due to the presence of:
+Areas such as Parklands and Westlands are transforming into high-value residential zones due to economic clustering.

 3. Growing Diaspora Investment